 Where the Test Project has been circulated to Competitors in advance, NTC shall change a maximum of 30% of the work content.
 Please refer to the Competition Rules.

 8.4 Competition rules

-Please refer to the competition rules of the Skills Canada National Competition
+Refer to the competition rules of the Skills Canada National Competition which can be found on our website.

 9 NATIONAL TECHNICAL COMMITTEE MEMBERS